kulla/ansible-role-taskwarrior/README.md

 Syncing to a taskserver
 -----------------------

-With the following variables you provide the names of certificates which are needed for connecting to a taskserver.
+With the following variables you provide the names of certificates which are needed in order to connect to a taskserver.
 If those variables are set, the certificates are copied to the remote machine.
 Note that you want to protect them properly (e.g. with [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html):

 ```yaml
 taskwarrior_server_certificate: taskwarrior_server.cert.pem